 In addition to the contributions made by the aforementioned acquired businesses, revenues and expenses also increased during 2003 from (i) organic growth in our real estate services businesses, especially our real estate brokerage and mortgage businesses (even after adjusting for the \$275 million non-cash provision for impairment of our mortgage servicing rights asset, which we recorded in 2002 and discuss in greater detail below under "Mortgage Services") and (ii) the consolidation of Trilegiant Corporation, which contributed incremental revenues and expenses (after elimination entries) of \$200 million and \$205 million, respectively.
-The growth in our mortgage and real estate brokerage businesses also contributed to the increase in total expenses as we incurred additional expenses to support the continued high level of mortgage loan production, related servicing activities and home sale transactions.
+The growth in our mortgage and real estate brokerage businesses also contributed to the increase in total expenses, as we incurred additional expenses to support the continued high level of mortgage loan production, related servicing activities and home sale transactions.
 The increases in total expenses were partially offset by a reduction of \$231 million in acquisition and integration related costs primarily due to the amortization in 2002 of the pendings and listings intangible asset acquired as part of the acquisition of NRT, which was amortized over the closing period of the underlying contracts (approximately five months).
 In addition, total expenses benefited by a \$92 million reduction in litigation and related charges.
-Our overall effective tax rate decreased to 33.4% for 2003 from 33.6% for 2002 primarily due to the utilization of capital loss carryforwards and lower taxes on foreign earnings, partially offset by an increase in state taxes, taxes on the redemption of our \$375 million mandatorily redeemable preferred interest and other non-deductible items.
-As a result of the above-mentioned items, income from continuing operations increased \$414 million (39%).
+Our overall effective tax rate decreased to 33.2% for 2003 from 33.4% for 2002 primarily due to the utilization of capital loss carryforwards and lower taxes on foreign earnings, partially offset by an increase in state taxes, taxes on the redemption of our \$375 million mandatorily redeemable preferred interest and other non-deductible items.
+As a result of the above-mentioned items, income from continuing operations increased \$421 million (42%).

 Discussed below are the results of operations for each of our reportable segments.
 Management evaluates the operating results of each of our reportable segments based upon revenue and "EBITDA," which is defined as income from continuing operations before non-program related depreciation and amortization, non-program related interest, amortization of pendings and listings, income taxes, minority interest and, in 2001, losses related to equity in Homestore.
 On January 1, 2003, we changed the performance measure we use to evaluate the operating results of our reportable segments and, as such, the information presented below for 2002 has been revised to reflect this change.
+Additionally, on January 1, 2004, we changed our segment reporting structure in order to continue to improve the transparency of our financial results.
+We now report our mortgage and settlement services businesses as a separate reportable operating segment, Mortgage Services, and the remainder of our former Real Estate Services segment is reported as the Real Estate Franchise and Operations segment.
+Also, in connection with the IPO of Jackson Hewitt on June 25, 2004, we changed the name of our former Financial Services segment to the Marketing Services segment to reflect the integration of our domestic and international membership and insurance marketing businesses and the divestiture of Jackson Hewitt.
 Our presentation of EBITDA may not be comparable to similar measures used by other companies.